shoui520/shoui520.github.io/docs/monolingual.md

 ### >Soo… what’s the best way to approach monolingual?

 Read more novels with a monolingual dictionary.
 I recommend reading novels on [Itazuraneko](https://itazuraneko.neocities.org/library/shousetu.html) using Yomichan.

+### >What if I don't like reading novels?
+I hate reading novels!

+Find something you like.
+It can be a light novel or visual novel too you know.
+I "hate" novels in English, I have never tried to read more than 1 page of them, why do I "hate" them?
+Because I haven't experienced how good they actually might be, and I don't care really.
+But in Japanese, not only am I better at reading novels in Japanese, I also really enjoy reading novels in this language, I can't say the same for English.
+So even though you may despise novels in whatever your native language is, if you give it a shot (it will be difficult at first, as is everything), you may find yourself actually enjoying reading novels.

+### >shoui have you completely 卒業'd the bilingual dictionary?

+Yes indeed.
+I haven't used the JMdict or anything since last year.

 ### >But wouldn’t I be reading the dictionary more than the actual novel?

 So what?
 It’s good that you are reading the dictionary more.
+Think of the dictionary as something FUN.
+It's fascinating in its own right.

 ![Image](img/mono10.jpg)

 #### 10 Important Tips and Tricks